 Spend the night in a mountain hut at Kyzyl Suu.

-Day 7 – Thursday September 5th – Issik Kol Lake
+Wednesday September 4th – Issik Kol Lake, Son Kol Lake

 Tonight we’ll stay in a yurt again, this time near the edge of Son Kol Lake.

-Group A – Son Kol Lake, Burana Tower, Jivoe Brewery, Kochkor, Bishkek
+Thursday September 5th – Son Kol Lake, Burana Tower, Bishkek

-After breakfast, we’ll leave Son Kol and start the three-hour drive to Kochkor.
+After breakfast we’ll leave Son Kol and start the drive back to Bishkek.

-On the way, we’ll make stops at Burana Tower, a gem of Silk Road architecture, and Jivoe Brewery, a gem of the modern Russian influence.
+On the way we’ll make a stop at Burana Tower, a gem of Silk Road architecture, once the minaret of a mosque in Balassagyn city.

 •All transport according to the itinerary